Ultimate Guide to Drawing Ears

 Since each species has unique ears, maybe a little more research and practice is necessary to accomplish this task.
 How do we get started?

+Dog ears can be long and floppy, or pointy and short!
+Try drawing different dog breeds to get a feel of how their ears work.
 I really wanted to draw a beagle because of its really amusing ears.
 It was a real challenge, because they are playful doggies and their ears fly everywhere, following their movements.

-You can’t imagine how much you can learn once you start drawing, it is not enough just to see, so there are no excuses to practice!
+You can’t imagine how much you can learn once you start drawing.
+It is not enough just to see, so there are no excuses to practice!

 https://www.instagram.com/eri_duh/